 Grand Rapids Divorce & Family Law Attorney

-• Child custody, parenting time, and support disputes
+• Child custody, parenting time, and child support

 • Property division and spousal support (alimony)